wusung/SolarPatcher/README.md

 - `clean`: Delete all compilation data/artifacts from disk.

 # Contributing
-Since most work for patching efficiently has already been done, you can fork and add modules to the Modules.kt file.
+Since most work for patching efficiently has already been done, you can fork and add modules to the Modules.kt and TextModules.kt files.
 PRs are welcome.